Istanbul Food Guide

 Photo credit: Pirpirim Gaziantep Mutfağı

-This is another place where the çiğ köfte present themselves, loud and proud.
-When they taste like that, how could they not be?
-They pair excellently with the lahmacun, especially the one with walnuts and pomegranate molasses for a touch of spicy, sweet, and tangy.
+This is another place where the çiğ köfte presents itself loud and proud.
+Tasting like that, how could it not?
+It pairs excellently with the lahmacun, especially the one with walnuts and pomegranate molasses for a touch of spicy, sweet, and tangy.

-Throw in one of the many colorful salads, and you may not have enough room for a liver kebab.
-However, if you want to keep things spicy, the Adana kebab will have you sweating as though you just finished up in the gym.
+Throw in one of the many colorful salads and you may not have room left for a liver kebab.
+If you want to keep things spicy, though, the Adana kebab will have you sweating as if you just finished up at the gym.

-The desserts come in two sizes, so if you have a problem with being tempted, just go for the small size.
-Plus, this could be your first opportunity to try the menengiç coffee – a caffeine-free version of Turkish coffee made from wild pistachio.
+The desserts come in two sizes, so if temptation is a problem, go small.
+This could also be your first chance to try menengiç coffee, a caffeine-free cousin of Turkish coffee made from wild pistachio.

 Vegan Çiğ Köfte Places